melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 The routing based file system supports several organisational conventions
     - grouping e.g. by domain, or team
     - opt-out (private)
+Parallel routes provide implicit suspense behavior at the route level.
+For more fine-grained control over suspense boundaries and loading states, the Suspense component can be used.

 ## Data fetching